4 Ways to Get More Website Traffic You built a...Read More

 When customers leave reviews for you good or bad make sure you respond to them.
 This shows that customer that you appreciate their feedback, it also shows potential customers that you care.

-So, what happens if you get a negative review?
 First, don’t flip out.
 Everybody has a bad day and most people recognize that.
 They realize you can’t please everyone too.

 If you have a troll that gave you a one-star review and left a nasty comment, most people with common sense recognize that review for what it is.